Pdamian96/DatapacksPlus/README.md

   Updates the config and everyones serverboard

-  //Experimental and not fleshed out:
+# Experimental Commands and not fleshed out:
 - **/eval**
   perform a caclulation
   NOT DONE YET, STILL NEED TO ADD SCOREBOARD VARIABLE SUPPORT